VECP preparation Sample Clauses

 VECP preparation.
 As a minimum, the Contractor shall include in each VECP the information described in subparagraphs (1) through (8) below.
 If the proposed change is affected by contractually required configuration management or similar procedures, the instructions in those procedures relating to format, identification, and priority assignment shall govern VECP preparation.
 The VECP shall include the following:

 VECP preparation.
-As a minimum, the Contractor shall include in each VECP the information described in subparagraphs (c)(1) through (8) below.
+As a minimum, the Contractor shall include in each VECP the information described in subparagraphs (c)(1) through (7) below.
 If the proposed change is affected by contractually required configuration management or similar procedures, the instructions in those procedures relating to format, identification, and priority assignment shall govern VECP preparation.
-The VECP shall include the following: (1) A description of the difference between the existing contract requirement and the proposed requirement, the comparative advantages and disadvantages of each, a justification when an item's function or characteristics are being altered, the effect of the change on the end item's performance, and any pertinent objective test data.
+The VECP shall include the following: (1) A description of the difference between the existing contract requirement and that proposed, the comparative advantages and disadvantages of each, a justification when an item’s function or characteristics are being altered, and the effect of the change on the end item’s performance.
 (2) A list and analysis of the contract requirements that must be changed if the VECP is accepted, including any suggested specification revisions.
-(3) identification of the unit to which the VECP applies.
-(4) A separate, detailed cost estimate for (i)the affected portions of the existing contract requirement and (ii) the VECP.
-The cost reduction associated with the VECP shall take into account the Contractor's allowable development and implementation costs, including any amount attributable to subcontracts under the Subcontracts paragraph of this clause, below.
-(5) A description and estimate of costs the Government may incur in implementing the VECP, such as test and evaluation and operating and support costs.
-N00164-01-D-0042 PAGE 36 OF 50
+(3) A separate, detailed cost estimate for (i) the affected portions of the existing contract requirement and (ii) the VECP.
+The cost reduction associated with the VECP shall take into account the Contractor’s allowable development and implementation costs, including any amount attributable to subcontracts under paragraph (h) below.

 Related to VECP preparation